Lisa Geraci Rigoni

 Lisa’s primary mission is to help individuals, families and organizations improve their current situations with organized systems and spaces.
 If required, she or a member of her team will identify and help resolve the chaos and self-destructive habits that led to internal and external clutter.
 By addressing the issues that have brought clients to their present state of disorganization, clients develop clarity and freedom.
 Beyond organizing space, Lisa and her team coach clients to implement best practices and inspire confidence to make positive choices that enrich their lives and set them free from the habits that have kept their minds and spaces cluttered.
 After working with The Organizing Mentors, clients are recharged from the acceptance and empathy they practice as they reclaim their physical and mental space.
 The non-judgmental manner Lisa and her team utilize is highly appreciated by those who engage her team for assistance.

 I LOVE organizing.
 If you ask any of my friends or family, they’ll tell you I truly love helping others de-clutter and find the sense of calm and joy that always follows.
-Organization is all about making room and time in your life for what is really important, which can involve balancing the emotional and the pragmatic sides of our brains.
-I enjoy helping you look at your belongings and your spaces to identify what is really important and why, and then collaborate in creating a system that works for you.
+For me, organization is about making room and time in your life for what is really important, balancing the emotional and the pragmatic sides of the brain.

 I grew up in a very organized home (the mantra was “Don’t put it down, put it away!”) and I now fully realize the great benefits in that.
-I have a degree in Urban Planning from Virginia Tech, where my organizational nature aligned with the study of the development of land and public services.
-My work with The Organizing Mentors allows me to exercise my passion for detail and order while helping others find more time and less stress in improving their living spaces.
-I love listening and really getting to know my clients and what they need.
-Their trust in me helps me discover and implement new strategies and solutions to “de-stress” their lives.
-Life moves fast these days, and my goal is to help them gain control of their living spaces and in turn to live more peacefully.
+I have a degree in Urban Planning from Virginia Tech, where my organizational nature aligned with the study of land usage and public services.
+My work with The Organizing Mentors

 Growing up in a small house with 6 kids and 2 adults I quickly learned the importance and the necessity of having an organized space.
 As a kid, I would always be arranging and rearranging my bedroom space that I shared with my 2 sisters to make it feel like our sanctuary even though it was small.
 It made me feel more relaxed when the space was clutter free and organized.